michalasobczak/synopticly/README.md

 Database configuration is defined in `config/database.yml`.
 You can find all migrations in `db/migrate`.
 You need to create `synopticly` database owned by `synopticly` user.
 Migrations can be run via `rake db:migrate` with environment variables set.

 ### (c) visualization panel
 This component (Ruby/Rails) provides visualization user interface taking into account data registered from agents thru API in the `synopticly` database.
 Provides synoptic diagram based on `d3`, `graphlib-dot` and `dagre-d3`.
+Runs as Docker container (michalasobczak/synopticly-visualization-panel).

 ## FURTHER READING
 - https://hub.docker.com/r/michalasobczak/synopticly